george24601/notes/mgmt/misc.md

+Managers often say they'll reward something – perhaps they even believe it.
+But then they proceed to reward different things.

+I think people are fairly good at predicting this discrepancy.
+The more productive they are, the better they tend to be at predicting it.
+Consequently, management's stated goals will tend to go unfulfilled whenever deep down, management doesn't value the sort of work that goes into achieving these goals.

+When time comes to reward people, it is the gut feeling of whose work is truly remarkable that matters.
+And what you usually convince yourself of is that the goal is important – but not that achieving it is remarkable.
+In fact, often someone pursuing what you think are unimportant goals in a way that you admire will impress you more than someone doing "important grunt work" (in your eyes.)

+If something is rotten in an org, the root cause is a manager who doesn't value the work needed to fix it.
+They might value it being fixed, but of course no sane employee gives a shit about that.
+A sane employee cares whether they are valued.

 As a final step to learning internals, I read recent commits relevant to the subsystems I’ve studied and test that I fully understand why the change was made.
 This is my “doing the problem set in the back of the textbook” portion of learning.

 I either view the commit history of the project or the commit history of a specific file or folder relevant to a subsystem I’ve studied.
 I then either study the solution first (the changes in the commit) or I see the bug it fixed and attempt to fix it myself and see if I arrive to a similar solution.